 Shepherding Women on the Field

 When we moved to Moscow, not only did my husband move into a new position, but I did too.
 Suddenly my focus of ministry changed from focusing on the nationals to focusing on the global workers.
-Our mission had an active ministry to the Field Leaders’ wives.
-I received special articles, some women’s magazines (of which one was Women of the Harvest),birthday cards, a luncheon at the annual Field Director meetings in the States, as well as prayer for our personal and ministry needs.
+Our organization had an active ministry to the Field Leaders’ wives.
+I received special articles, some women’s magazines, birthday cards, a luncheon at the annual Field Director meetings in the States, as well as prayer for our personal and ministry needs.
 I was being ministered to and knew the other women on the field needed to be ministered to as well.

 This was our time of being ourselves (no nationals at this time), to have fun, food, and fellowship together as a team.
 It is important not to spend all your time in cross-cultural situations working and ministering and none in fun and light conversation with other expats.
 If you do you can quickly lose your focus, and team conflicts seem to surface more easily.

 Accountability was also an important part of our team ministry.
 We met once a week with our accountability partner.
 This was the most important meeting of the week.
 How can anyone effectively minister to others if they are themselves not held accountable?
 I will never forget my first accountability session with a woman who had just arrived in country with her family.
 We got off to a slow start, as is usually the case before a certain level of trust is established.
 Finally, I decided to speak first.
 As I shared the areas in my own life that I was struggling with, there was a noticeable change on her face.
 She said, “I was dreading coming here today.
 I didn’t know how I could possibly share my heart issues with the ‘Field Director’s wife,’ who has everything together.
 The issues you are struggling with are the exact same ones I am dealing with myself at this time.
 Now I see that you are a real person and someone who will understand me, and together we can encourage each other.”